 The Declaration was developed to support our collaborators’ expressed need for an agreed position on the state of current early years’ evidence, including policy and practice recommendations.
-More than 60 leading early childhood research stakeholders contributed to the Declaration which will become the foundation for CoLab’s future research collaborations.
+More than 70 leading early childhood researchers, policymakers and practitioners contributed to the Declaration which will become a foundation for CoLab’s future research collaborations.

 The Child Development Atlas

 CoLab, in partnership with The Ian Potter Foundation, has funded the development of the Child Development Atlas (CDA), an interactive tool that plans to link data from multiple government agencies to build comprehensive child development, health and social profiles of WA communities.
 These neighbourhood social profiles will be overlayed with service delivery profiles to support policy makers, service providers and communities in providing effective service delivery to meet community needs.
 The project team will work with Government agencies to build a central location for currently siloed data.
 CoLab is further supporting this initiative by facilitating partnerships with service providers and communities to inform service delivery for WA children and families.

 The WA Commissioner for Children and Young People (CCYP) Outcomes Framework